Inchcape plc: 1990–2000

 Under the chairmanship of George Turnbull, Inchcape had reinforced in the 1980s its concentration on its core businesses.
 The key businesses at that time were organised into three main areas: services, marketing and distribution, and resources.
 The service businesses consisted of buying, insurance, inspection and testing, and shipping.
 The marketing and distribution businesses covered business machines, consumer and industrial services, and motors.
 The resource-based businesses covered tea and timber.

 A combination of factors plunged Inchcape into its two most difficult years ever, 1994 and 1995.
 Difficult economic conditions in some of the company's key markets – particularly in Western Europe and Hong Kong – dampened consumer spending, while the strength of the yen made Inchcape's Japanese products, notably the Toyota motor vehicles, less attractive than those of competitors based outside Japan.
 In certain areas such as marketing, Inchcape had also become a more bureaucratic organisation than in the past, and had lost touch with some of the local markets it served.

 A new management team determined that Inchcape had to focus on its core international distribution businesses to turn things around and began making significant business divestments, including selling the Bain Hogg insurance brokerage subsidiary (formed by the merger of Inchcape's brokerage operation with Bain Clarkson, and the Hogg Group in 1994 and ranked the eleventh largest broker in the world in 1995) to the Aon Corporation in the United States for £160 million in 1996.
-In the same year the testing service division was part of a management buy-out by Charterhouse Development Capital and renamed Intertek Testing Services.
+In the same year the testing service division was part of a management buy-out financed by Charterhouse Development Capital and renamed Intertek Testing Services.

-In March 1998 spurred by the Asian economic crisis, Inchcape announced, that it would focus exclusively on worldwide car distribution, the most successful part of the group.
+In March 1998, spurred by the Asian economic crisis, Inchcape announced that it would focus exclusively on worldwide car distribution, the most successful part of the group.
 One of the first major sectors to go was the company's Russian soft-drink bottling business.
 Inchcape sold that part of their operations to The Coca-Cola Company for US$87 million.
-The sales of bottling businesses in South America, marketing services in Asia and the Middle East, the global shipping business – Inchcape Shipping Services (ISS) – and the Asia-Pacific Office Automation business were some of the wide range of divestments that quickly followed.
+The sales of bottling businesses in South America, marketing services in Asia and the Middle East, the global shipping business – Inchcape Shipping Services – and the Asia-Pacific Office Automation business were some of the wide range of divestments that quickly followed.
 In July 1999 the new motors-only Inchcape was officially born.